This is the final chapter of the Quran and it is the second in a pair of chapters that were revealed at the same time.

 We therefore need to be on our guard and ever vigilant because Satan will not cease his whispering and he is sneaky.
 He operates secretly, hidden away, whispering into the dark, and the dark recesses of our minds.

 We have however been warned; we know that the only way to overpower this threat is to seek refuge with God.
 This is a most powerful weapon.
 The only way to defeat Satan is to remember God and know that it is our faith that will strike down this whispering threat.

 Thus this chapter not only protects us from the whispers of Satan, but also from the evil suggestions of our fellow humans.
-If you feel the whisperings of Satan or feel tempted by the actions of those around you calling you to evil, harmful or disobedient acts—recite this chapter, obey God and seek His protection.
+If you feel the whispering of Satan or those around you calling you to evil, harmful or disobedient acts—recite this chapter, obey God and seek His protection.